ligolang/math-lib-cameligo/rational/README.md

 2. `cosinus` - `Rational.t * nat -> Rational.t`

-The rationnal numbers are represented by a pair (p, q) where n = p / q.
+The rational numbers are represented by a pair (p, q) where n = p / q.
 All operations are applied in order to keep the number as a product and division of rationals.

 Based on rational numbers representation, this library introduces an implementation of trigonometric functions (cosinus, sinus).
 The implementation of sinus is based on Chebychev polynomials interpolation.